Table of Contents

 Other web frameworks like Python and Flask make use of external Python libraries and can thus be easily used with non-relational databases.

-The decision to make use of a framework depends upon the developer’s experience with the framework and the features required in the applications.
+The decision to make use of a python web application framework depends upon the developer’s experience with the framework and the features required in the applications.

 Open source libraries like Wekzeug for WSGI plumbing can be mixed and matched with your own code to create your own framework.
 Python ecosystem has got a lot to offer that can satisfy the needs of web developers like Django, Bottle, Flask, Pyramid and some others.